RLmodel/FW-mid/README.md

 This repository contains minimal packages to control the FW-01 robot using ROS.

-* yhs_can_control: a ROS wrapper around to monitor and control the fw-01 robot
+* yhs_can_control: a ROS wrapper around to monitor and control the fw-mid robot
-* yhs_can_interfaces: fw-01 related message definitions
+* yhs_can_interfaces: fw-mid related message definitions
-* fw_01_bringup: bringup all launch files related to fw-01

 ## Supported Hardware